jpfm-labs/jpfm-chef-cookbooks/README.md

 The workflow involves:
 - Easy abstractions through "Configuration as Data": configuration can be extended by anyone, anywhere by munging data structures
-- No need for systems knowledge: engineers don't need to know the details of what they're building on just what they want to change
+- No need for systems knowledge: engineers don't need to know the details of what they're building on, just what they want to change
-- Change without fear: engineers can change their systems without fear of any unintended side-effect - the blast raidus is limited
+- Change without fear: engineers can change their systems without fear of any unintended side-effects - the blast raidus is limited
 - Testing (in production): testing against real systems, safely, is useful and necessary, and should be easy
 - Idempotent systems, not idemptent records, for easy rollback